 In addition, our lawyers provide counsel on issues that impact business planning, statutory and regulatory compliance, international trade and sanctions, and the formation and management of business relationships with suppliers, customers, industry associations and competitors.

-Through our European offices as well as through our prestigious membership in Lex Mundi, a network of international law firms, we are able to provide seamless advice to clients on global trade and competition laws.
+Through our European offices, we are able to provide seamless advice to clients on global trade and competition laws.

 We counsel our clients on a wide variety of matters, including: